sustainable safety culture

 Sarah is a founding member of the JRSI.
 She received her B.S. in ACS Certified Chemistry and also in Applied Physics with a minor in Applied Mathematics from Ohio Northern University.
-She is now a 4th year graduate student in the Engel lab where she studies highly efficient organic optoelectronic materials and studies their electrical properties using ultrafast electronic spectroscopy.
+She is in the Engel lab where she engineers highly efficient organic optoelectronic materials and studies their electrical properties using ultrafast electronic spectroscopy.

 NDSEG Fellow, 2018

 Hailing from Edina, MN, James received his B.S in Materials Sciences and Engineering from the University of Minnesota – Twin Cities in 2016.
-James is now a 3rd year graduate student in Molecular Engineering, being co-advised by both Prof. Stuart Rowan and Prof. Paul Nealey where he is researching polymer nanocomposites featuring cellulose nanocrystals (CNCs).
+James is now a 5th year graduate student in Molecular Engineering, being co-advised by Prof. Stuart Rowan and Prof. Paul Nealey where he is researching polymer nanocomposites featuring cellulose nanocrystals (CNCs).

 Andrew is originally from Hutchinson, MN, and came to the University of Chicago after completing his B.S. in Chemistry from Wheaton College.
 Andrew is now a 5th-year graduate student in Prof. Michael D. Hopkins’s lab; his research interests include the investigation of photo- and redox-active molecules that self-assemble into ordered monolayers on surfaces.